 After reading Display Flashcards 1-3 one at a time.
 Ask the children to tell you about the characters in the story and what they do.
 Encourage them to use the present simple, for example: Rose the fairy: She is a fairy.
 She is Lily's friend.
 She likes helping her friends.
 She helps the dog.
 Lily the fairy: She sees a bird.
 She helps the bird.
 She sees a fairy.
 Patch the elf: He plays games.
 He is a bad elf.
 Then he helps the fairy and he is a good elf.
 Discuss good and bad behavior with the children.
 Make a statement and ask them to say if it is good or bad.
-For example: Patch plays games. (bad) Rose and Lily help the bird. (good) Patch helps the fairy. (bad) The children can do the following activities to focus on adjectives: - •Reader activities: 11, 13, 18 - •Activity Book activities: 2, 10 To reinforce the verbs used in the present simple in the story, play the song (Audio track 4) on Activity Book page 16.
+For example: Patch plays games. (bad) Rose and Lily help the bird. (good) Patch helps the fairy. (good) The children can do the following activities to focus on adjectives: •Reader activities: 10, 15 To reinforce the verbs used in the present simple in the story, play the song (Audio track 4).
 Encourage the children to follow in their book and join in.
 Differentiation Extra support Make the Flashcards available to the children, so that they can refer to the names of the main characters when doing the Reader and Activity Book activities.
-Extension Fast-finishers can continue the After reading activity.
+Extension Fast finishers can continue the After reading activity.
 Ask them to write about the three characters and describe what they do in the story.